somuoki/laravel-bookings/README.md

 > **Notes:**
 > - If you don't create any custom prices, then the resource will be booked at the default resource price.
-> - **Rinvex Bookings** is intelegent enough to detect time format and convert if required, the above example show the explicitly correct format, but you still can write something like: '09:00 am' and it will be converted automatically for you.
+> - **Somuoki Bookings** is intelegent enough to detect time format and convert if required, the above example show the explicitly correct format, but you still can write something like: '09:00 am' and it will be converted automatically for you.

 ### Query resource models